 Gift is part of a three-year research project funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 727040.

-GIFT was set up to develop the role of virtual museums in establishing meaningful user experiences which allow for personal, complex and emotional encounters with art and cultural heritage.
+Beginning in January 2017, the project explored the potential of virtual museums in establishing meaningful user experiences which allow for personal, complex and emotional encounters with art and cultural heritage.